-The Apprentice isn’t the only business based reality show who’s stars have their own plates.
-Dragon’s Den has a few of its own with Theo Paphitis in particular a bit of a reg plate addict.
-The Cypriot born investor owns TH1EO, RYM4N (the name of his stationary business) and also reputably bought the rather cheeky W411KER and had it fitted in secret to one of Peter Jones’ motors.
-Scottish entrepreneur Duncan Bannatyne’s got a whole host of plates too, including F1TSO, for his gym repair van.
+The Apprentice isn't the only business-based reality show whose stars have their own plates.
+Dragon's Den has a few of its own with Theo Paphitis, in particular, a bit of a reg plate addict.
+The Cypriot born investor owns TH1EO and RYM4N (the name of his stationery business).
+Scottish entrepreneur Duncan Bannatyne's got a whole host of plates too, including F1TSO, for his gym repair van.

 Septuagenarian entertainer Paul Daniels has one up his sleeve with this plate.
 After first enquiring about it back in the 60s, he finally got his hands on MAG1C in 1985 when he bought it with a Ferrari.
 Another TV star from that era with a similar reg is Jimmy Tarbuck who picked up COM1C from a Birmingham garage in 1968, the comedian had it fitted to one of his Mercedes and it's still on one of the German manufacturer's cars now.

 From something very lady-like to The Mean Machine himself.
 Ex-footballer turned movie hard man Vinnie Jones owns the plate 100 VJ, he always gave everything out on the pitch and rumour has it the 100 stands for 100%.
-Funnily enough during his acting career the most memorable moments have involved motors, from the brutal car crash scene at the end of Lock Stock and Two Smoking Barrels, to the car thieving film which introduced him to American audiences, Gone in 60 Seconds.
+Funnily enough, during his acting career, the most memorable moments have involved motors, from the brutal car crash scene at the end of Lock Stock and Two Smoking Barrels, to the car thieving film which introduced him to American audiences, Gone in 30 Seconds.

 Have you ever tried to value a star's car?
 Do you have a desired number plate you love to get your hands on?
 Or have you seen another famous reg to tell us about?
 Get in touch!